mgalvc/LU-decomposition/README.md

 Este comando instalará a biblioteca `numpy 1.14.2`, necessária para a execução do script.

-Em main.py, defina a matriz aumentada M do sistema a ser resolvido.
+Em main.py, defina a matriz aumentada A do sistema a ser resolvido.

 Para executar o algoritmo, execute o seguinte comando no terminal: